yukti-singhal/Shopper/README.md

-# SHOPPER: E-Commerce MERN Stack Application
+# SHOPPER: MERN Stack Application

 ## About the Project
 Shopper is a MERN Stack based E-commerce application to buy clothes online without any hassle.